HMS C17: Design and description

 The C class was essentially a repeat of the preceding B class, albeit with better performance underwater.
 The submarine had a length of 142 ft 3 in overall, a beam of 13 ft 7 in and a mean draft of 11 ft 6 in.
 They displaced 287 LT on the surface and 316 LT submerged.
 The C-class submarines had a crew of two officers and fourteen ratings.

 For surface running, the boats were powered by a single 16-cylinder 600 bhp Vickers petrol engine that drove one propeller shaft.
 When submerged the propeller was driven by a 300 hp electric motor.
 They could reach 12 kn on the surface and 7 kn underwater.
 On the surface, the C class had a range of 910 nmi at 12 kn.

 The boats were armed with two 18-inch (45 cm) torpedo tubes in the bow.
 They could carry a pair of reload torpedoes, but generally did not as they would have to remove an equal weight of fuel in compensation.

 Construction and career

 C17 was built by Chatham Dockyard, laid down on 11 March 1907 and was commissioned on 13 May 1909.
-The boat collided with C16 in the North Sea, south of Cromer, Norfolk on 14 July 1909, and in May 1917 she collided with the destroyer Lurcher and sank.
+The boat collided with C16 in the North Sea, east of Cromer, Norfolk on 14 July 1909, and in May 1917 she collided with the destroyer Lurcher and sank.
 She was repaired, but was sold for scrap on 20 November 1919.